archwomen/classroom-media/lessons/beginner_pkgbuilds/pkgbuildlesson/lesson_1.rst

 be a ``README`` file along with the code that details how to install the software.
 If there is none, then you will have to experiment.

+Before extracting any sources, be sure to verify that they are what you think they are.
+While rare, bad things can happen when you don't know what is actually in the archives.
+Use ``md5sum <file>`` to check, or ``md5sum -c
+<listofsums>`` to automate the checking.
+If software comes with a gpg
+signature file (``.asc`` or ``.sig``) then it is good to check those.
+Later, when you learn to write a minimal ``PKGBUILD`` that just downloads the sources, you will see that it automatically verifies the files.
+Some sources use other methods of verification.
+If possible, test them first, making sure you have the right source.

 Most software authors stick to the 3-step build cycle::

     $ ./configure